By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 Open and honest communication is essential for addressing the challenges associated with failure to launch.
 When family members can more openly express their concerns and needs, it can ease the way for young adults to develop more effective solutions in their journey toward independence.

 Failure to launch is a complex and multifaceted issue.
-However, by understanding the factors contributing to this phenomenon and implementing strategies to empower the struggling young adult, it is possible to create a supportive environment fostering growth, autonomy, and agency.
+However, by understanding the factors contributing to this phenomenon and implementing strategies to empower struggling young adults, it is possible to create a supportive environment fostering growth, autonomy, and agency.